tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 sentences in your immersion.

 I started doing sentence mining after I learned 1000 words.
-At first I mixed sentence mining with learning sentences from a premade deck, but eventually I stopped using premade decks and switched to solely using my immersion to find new sentences.
+At first, I mixed sentence mining with learning sentences from a premade deck, but eventually I stopped using premade decks and switched to solely using my immersion to find new sentences.